How To Make Easy Nigerian Okra And Ogbono Soup

 Instructions

-1. Set a clean pot on the stove, add the meat to a clean pot and add quartered onions, salt, seasoning cubes or powder.
+2. To boil the meat(s).
+Set a clean pot on the stove, add the meat (you wish to cook) to a clean pot, and add quartered onions, 1 – 2 teaspoons salt, 1-2 teaspoons Knorr seasoning powder, or 2 Maggi cubes.
 Then add water until it is well over the meat.
-Set the pot on the stove to medium to high heat, cover, and cook until tender; separate meat from broth, and set aside.
+Set the heat to medium, cover, and cook until fork tender (add additional water if needed).
+Then, separate the meat from the broth and set aside.
+You can sieve the broth if you want a clearer broth.

 For the soup

 1. Set a clean pot on the stove and set your stove on low – medium.
-As soon as the pot warms up add palm oil, allow the palm to heat up just a little bit, and then add ground Ogbono and continue to stir.
-Keep stirring gently up to the 1-2 minutes to dissolve all the Ogbono into the oil.
-Then gently add the broth (every liquid from cooking the entire meat.)
-Then stir in fish, and crayfish, mix well into the soup, cover the pot and allow to cook for about 8 – 10 minutes, this enables the fish to cook a bit prior to adding the already cooked meats.
+As soon as the pot warms up, add palm oil, allow the palm to heat up just a little bit, and then add the pepper-onion blend.
+Cook for 3 – 5 minutes and stir in the ground Ogbono and continue to stir.
+Keep stirring gently for 2 minutes (or more) to dissolve all the Ogbono into the mix.
+Then gently add the broth (every liquid from cooking the entire meat) except the liquid from smoked Turkey and beef tripe.
+Then, add the already-cooked meats, ground crayfish, and fish.
 Stir in between to avoid burning or sticking to the pot.
+Cover and bring to a boil.
+Simmer for 8 – 10 minutes.

 Notes